 The new model lacks the most attention-grabbing feature of the 165c, but it also brings its own claim to fame.
 The PowerBook 165 is Apple’s most affordable laptop yet.

 PowerBook 165 lacks color, gains affordability

-The PowerBook 165 was intended as a replacement for 1992’s PowerBook 160.
-The PowerBook was a great laptop in its own right, and was notable for being the first PowerBook able to drive an external color monitor.
-In terms of design and spec, the PowerBook 165 was virtually identical — only minus the FPU and with an increase in speed from 25Mhz to 33Mhz.
+Apple introduced the PowerBook 165 as a replacement for 1992’s PowerBook 160.
+That computer was a great laptop in its own right, and was notable for being the first PowerBook able to drive an external color monitor.

-The PowerBook 165 started at just $1,970.
-That was the best part of $300 cheaper than the next-cheapest laptop Apple had made.
+Meanwhile, the PowerBook 165 started at just $1,970 — nearly $300 less than the next-cheapest laptop Apple made at the time.

 Today, the PowerBook 165 isn’t one of the laptops most people talk about when they wax nostalgic about Apple products.
-In the early 1990s, however, when laptops were extremely pricey, this was a solid machine that didn’t cost the world.
+In the early 1990s, however — when laptops were extremely pricey — this was a solid machine at a very appealing price point.
 By today’s standards, it would cost $3,337.